getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/performance/metrics.md

 ## Throughput (Total, TPM, TPS)
 Throughput indicates the number of transactions over a given time range (Total), average transactions per minute (TPM), or average transactions per second (TPS).

-## User Misery
-User Misery is a user-weighted performance metric to assess the relative magnitude of your application performance.
-While you can examine the ratio of various response time threshold levels with [Apdex](#apdex), User Misery counts the number of unique users who were frustrated based on the specified response time threshold.
-User Misery highlights transactions that have the highest impact on users.

 ## Transaction Metrics
-By enabling [tracing]({%- link _documentation/performance/distributed-tracing.md -%}), you can see a number of the metrics available as column choices in the [transaction list view]({%- link _documentation/performance/distributed-tracing.md -%}#transaction-list-view).
+By enabling [tracing]({%- link _documentation/performance-monitoring/distributed-tracing.md -%}), you can see a number of the metrics available as column choices in the [transaction list view]({%- link _documentation/performance-monitoring/distributed-tracing.md -%}#transaction-list-view).

-### Transaction Duration
+### Duration

 Average Transaction Duration indicates the average response time for all occurrences of a given transaction.